Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D

 \subsection{Real Robot Experiments}

-To validate the assumptions and approximations of our models, we test the planning results for Task 2 (bookshelf), Task 3 (pickup a blade), and Task 13 (flip-and-pinch) on a Dexterous Direct Drive Hand (DDHand) \cite{bhatia2019direct} mounted on an ABB IRB-120 robot arm, as shown in Figure~\ref{fig:robot}.
+To validate our models, we planned for Task 2 (bookshelf), Task 3 (pickup a blade), and Task 13 (flip-and-pinch) on a Dexterous Direct Drive Hand (DDHand) \cite{bhatia2019direct} mounted on an ABB IRB-120 robot arm, as shown in Figure~\ref{fig:robot}.
 The hand has two fingers, each with two degrees of freedom.
 There are two types of fingertips, the ``L'' type for Task 3 and 13, and the ``I'' type for Task 2.
 We provide the planner with the hand IK model and contact models for the fingertips.
 An ``L'' finger has a line contact model approximated by two point contacts.
 An ``I'' finger has a patch contact model, approximated by three point contacts.
-For the execution shown in the supplementary video, we run the planned robot trajectories only by robot position control.
-Thus the system is sensitive to uncertainties like object initial position errors.
+In the supplementary video, we run the planned robot trajectories only with robot position control.
+Although some runs are successful, the system is sensitive to uncertainties like object initial position errors.
 Robust executions will need controllers with force control \cite{hou2019robust} and force and vision feedbacks.